nitad54448/win10-installer-yappari-v5-2023/README.md

 Copy the listed parameters to all datasets.
 Useful for bulk fitting.

 ### Save active exp datasets ###
 This command allows you to save the *active* experimental data, that means the selected ones, to a single file in a specific format.
-The format is three columns separated by tabs, with frequency in Hz, Zr, and Zi.
+The format is three columns, separated by the string you selected in the Parameters page, with frequency in Hz, Zr, and Zi.
 This is useful for simulating impedance spectra for a given model.
 All the datasets will be saved in a single file, each data susequenntly added, with its name, to the same file.

 ### Save active calc datasets ###
-This command allows you to save the *active* calculated data to a file in a three columns format.
+This command allows you to save the *active* calculated data to a file in a three columns format, separated by the string you selected in the Parameters page.

 ### Save active exp and calc datasets ###
 This command allows you to save the *active* experimental data and calculated data, in a 5 columns ASCII file.
 Note that all datasets are saved in a single file, each dataset will be separated by the label of the set.
 This might be used to plot nicer graphs.